reinaayde7/zs-nac/README.md

 ## Citation
 If you use this software in your work, please consider citing our paper:

-Ayde R., Zihlmann G., Salameh N. and Sarracanie, M. Fast zero-shot deep learning-based denoising method for low-field MR images (2025).
+Ayde R, Zihlmann G, Salameh N, Sarracanie M. Fast zero-shot deep learning-based denoising method for low-field MR images.
+MAGMA.
+Published online December 22, 2025. doi:10.1007/s10334-025-01311-w